Chiragh Jalta Raha: Plot

 The central theme of the movie revolves around how politicians abuse the system.
 Shakir is a principled and virtuous school headteacher in his town.
-A selfish and greedy politician of the same town, who is also a Nawab, wants to marry his Jamila (Zeba) to Shakir's son Jameel so that he could use Shakir's honor and good name for their political purposes.
+A selfish and greedy politician of the same town, who is also a Nawab, wants to marry his daughter Jamila (Zeba) to Shakir's son Jameel so that he could use Shakir's honor and good name for their political purposes.
 Jamila and Jamal's relationship is settled, but Nawab Sahib does not agree with Shakir's principledness.
 Shakir sends his son Jameel to Karachi and moves to another village with his daughter Saba and son Munna.
-He fakes himself as Ayaz.
-By becoming Ayaz, he finds out the pains and sufferings of the people.
+He pretends to be Ayaz, allowing him to experience the pain and suffering of the people.
 No one knows that it is Nawab Mahmood.
-Afsar Khan, the younger brother of the same Nawab, who is a lustful person by nature, one day casts his evil eye on Shakir's daughter Saba.
+Afsar Khan, the lustful younger brother of the same Nawab, casts his eye on Shakir's daughter Saba.
 Shakir's Begum is a greedy woman, who is under the spell of Afsar Khan.
 Shaker opposes the marriage of Saba and Afsar Khan.
 Afsar Khan's brother also forbids Begum from this marriage, but she does not agree and blocks his entry into her house.
 One day Afsar Khan plans to kidnap Saba through his colleague Luqman.

-After his daughter's kidnapping, Shakir comes to Karachi, to his son Jameel, where he meets the publisher of his book, Nabi Ahmed.
+After his daughter's kidnapping, Shakir goes to Karachi, to his son Jameel, where he meets the publisher of his book, Nabi Ahmed.
 Jameel is also present there.
 Afsar Khan also comes to his house as a guest of the same publisher.
 Seeing Jameela, he thinks of making her his wife, but when he finds out that she wants Jameel, Afsar Khan sends Jameel to Dhaka to get him a job, so that he can marry Jameela.
 Shakir heads back to his town, where he meets his daughter Saba at the station, who tells him that Afsar Khan has ruined his honor by pretending to marry.
 He goes to Afsar Khan and warns him to accept Saba as his wife, or else he will have to face the court.
 After hearing this, Afsar Khan jails Shakir with his relations.
-When Jameel comes to know the whole situation, he goes to the village to kill Afsar Khan, but he is arrested by the police.
+When Jameel realises the whole situation, he goes to the village to kill Afsar Khan, but is arrested by the police.
 Father and son meet in prison.
 Jameel and Shakir are respected by all the prisoners because of their good character.
 One day Afsar Khan's colleague Luqman falls into the hands of the police, who during the investigation uncovers all the atrocities of Afsar Khan.
 Nawab Mahmood hands over his brother Afsar Khan to the police and all the others join together.

-Jamil and Jamila get married.
-Shakir's book is also published from England, for which he gets 50 thousand as royalty.
-All the sufferings of Shakir are removed and the lamp of a new dawn is lit.
+Jamil and Jamila marry.
+Shakir's book is also published in England, for which he receives 50 thousand as royalty.
+So Shakir's suffering ends.